Author: Raj Chandler • Fact checked by: Tara D. Thies • Sept. 22, 2020

 But there are plenty of other options for vegans, vegetarians and others who don't eat meat, including greek yogurt, cottage cheese and most varieties of nuts, lentils and beans – though many of the latter group contain high levels of fat, so intake may need to be monitored for those looking to shed pounds or need to follow a low-fat diet for health reasons.
 Red meats also tend to be high in protein, but they can also cause health problems such as elevated blood pressure.

 As mentioned, from a scientific perspective, consuming fewer calories than you burn is the only requirement for losing weight.
 Functionally speaking, an adequate level of protein is important for weight loss because it can help you stay in that caloric deficit.
-Other practical things that can help you shed pounds include:
+Your diet is going to be most important aspect of your overall weight loss strategy.
+Other practical lifestyle choices that can help you shed pounds include:

 Regular exercise.
 Adults are recommended to get between 150 and 300 minutes of exercise per week, according to the Office of Disease Prevention and Health Promotion.
-That’s in addition to strength training at least two days out of the week.
+Cardiovascular exercises will use up a higher concentration of calories than other types of exercise.
+In addition, it is recommended to include strength training at least two days out of the week.

 Hydration.
 Drinking water is important for a multitude of reasons, but it’s well-known to impact how full you feel.
 In fact, research shows that inadequate hydration is correlated with a higher body mass, even after controlling for other factors.

 Supplementation.
-While whole foods are always ideal, sometimes it’s difficult to find the time to meal prep or whip up an entire meal – especially if you are cooking for multiple people.
-Protein supplements like whey protein powder or snack bars are a great option when you are on-the-go and need a quick fix to help keep you full.
+While whole foods are always ideal, sometimes it’s difficult to find the time to meal prep or meet your macro and micro nutrient needs through food alone – especially if you are cooking for multiple people.
+Protein supplements like whey or blended plant-based protein powder or snack bars are a great option when you are on-the-go and need a quick fix to help keep you full.

 You can seek out your own protein intake guidelines and experiment with different amounts to determine your protein needs, but a registered dietitian nutritionist (RDN) can help you find the right amount much more quickly.
-They'll work with you to build a meal plan that includes all the right amounts of the right food groups without you having to independently research the proper quantity.
+They can work with you to help develop a dietary pattern that includes all the right amounts of the right food groups without you having to independently research the proper quantity.

-Whether you decide to seek help from a professional dietitian or not, the only requirement for weight loss is burning more calories than you consume.
-By choosing whole foods that are minimally processed and consuming enough protein to maintain lean mass while keeping you full throughout the day, you'll be able to accelerate weight loss to achieve your fitness goals sooner than you might have thought possible.
+Whether you decide to seek help from a professional dietitian or not, the primary requirement for weight loss is burning more calories than you consume.
+By choosing whole foods for the most part and consuming enough protein to maintain lean mass , you can successfully lose the weight you want while staying full throughout the day and without eliminating entire food groups.